 What is Maternity Allowance?

-You can find out more about whether you qualify for Maternity Allowance on the GOV.UK website.
+To find out whether you qualify for Maternity Allowance, use the GOV.UK calculator.

 How much is Maternity Allowance?

 Maternity Allowance is tax free and for 2021-22 you’ll get either: